 The period will end when Christ appears to rescue His elect and establish His kingdom (v.
 8-11).
 When God comes to rescue the nation, He will break the yoke of bondage He had placed on her neck (v.
 8).
 This deliverance did not come when the false prophets predicted it would, but God said it will come eventually.
 Instead of serving foreign powers the nation will once again serve the Lord.
 The people will also submit to the authority of David their king whom God will raise up for them (v.
 9).
 God’s promise of restoration was designed to give Israel hope (v.
 10).
 God will completely destroy the nations where Israel and Judah had been scattered (v.
 11).

 Jeremiah presents near and distant events as if they will happen soon.
-He sees the exile, but he sees also the future day when Christ will reign forever.
+He sees the exile, but he sees also the future day when Christ will reign forever (The Millinieum).
 I am ready for that day.

 View this passage in NIV (Bible Gateway) »

 Jeremiah 28:1-17Speak The Truth Even When It is Unpopular

 Jeremiah 29:15-32It is Dangerous to Take Sides Against God’s Man

 Jeremiah 30:12-24Judgment Must Come Before Blessing Can Come

 Jeremiah 31:15-30Man is Responsible For His Own Sins

 Jeremiah 31:31-40An Opportunity to Make a Fresh Start